Legal Issues in GIS

 In 2013, the driver of an 11-foot-tall charter bus followed navigation instructions from his Garmin and TomTom navigation units onto a road outside Boston, and struck a 10-foot-high overpass, shearing the top off the bus and injuring 11 passengers.
 The victims subsequently sued TomTom and Garmin (GPS World 2014).

 Chrisman (1991) has suggested that "error (in spatial data) is inescapable, it should be recognized as a fundamental dimension of data."
-The legal issue becomes how you deal with that error.
+The legal issue becomes how you address and communicate that error in your work.

 Duncan (2003) follows Onsrud (1999) in suggesting that courts may ask questions like the following in cases involving data errors.
 These questions may also be useful guides for effectively addressing error in a way that avoids negligence.